genn-team/genn/README.txt

 At the moment, the following example projects are provided with GeNN:

-1: Locust olfactory system example (Nowotny et al. 2005):
+* Locust olfactory system example (Nowotny et al. 2005):
+	* with all-to-all connectivity, using built-in neuron and synapse models (benchmarked in Yavuz et al. 2016)
+	* with sparse connectivity for some synapses, using user-defined neuron-and synapse models (benchmarked in Yavuz et al. 2016)
+	* using INDIVIDUALID scheme
+	* using delayed synapses

+* Single neuron population of Izhikevich neuron(s) receiving Poisson spike trains as input
+* Pulse-coupled network of Izhikevich neurons (Izhikevich 2003) (benchmarked in Yavuz et al. 2016)
+	* with fixed delays (original model)
+	* Izhikevich  with delayed synapses

+* Genetic algorithm for tracking parameters in a Hodgkin-Huxley model cell

+* Classifier based on an abstraction of the insect olfactory system (Schmuker et al. 2014)

+* Toy examples:
-2: Izhikevich network receiving Poisson input spike trains:
+	* Izhikevich network receiving Poisson input spike trains
-3: Single compartment Izhikevich neuron(s)
+	* Single neuron population of Izhikevich neuron(s) with no synapses
-4: Pulse-coupled Izhikevich network
-5: Izhikevich network with delayed synapses
+	* Network of Izhikevich neurons with delayed synapses

 In order to get a quick start and run one of the the provided example models, navigate to one of the example project directories in $GENN_PATH/userproject/, and then follow the instructions in the README file contained within.

-DEBUGGING:
-  The last argument to "generate_run" helper binary, or similar file, enables the debugging flags while compiling generateAll.cc under lib/src/ and *.cu under individual user project directory, and will run the corresponding executables with cuda-gdb consecutively.
-If you want to skip one of these debugging steps, simply press r while on the debugging screen.

     [2.2] SIMULATING A NEW MODEL